GuanceCloud/guance-docs/docs/en/real-user-monitoring/web/index.md

 # Web Monitoring
 ---

-Guance Cloud application monitoring can analyze the performance of each Web application in a visual way by collecting the index data of each Web application.
+Guance application monitoring can analyze the performance of each Web application in a visual way by collecting the index data of each Web application.